-Learn how to make California Rolls at home with this step-by-step tutorial.
+Learn how to make California Rolls at home with this step-by-step tutorial and California roll recipe!

 Today has been filled with random odds and ends, highlighted by homemade California Rolls for dinner!

 My older brother and I have had our own competition looming between the two of us for months – an eating competition.
 He thinks he can down more than me (HA!) so we’ve been trying to agree on what food we should compete with.

 Neither of us want to eat something super disgusting like cheeseburgers or chicken nuggets, so inspired by last week’s wraps, I shouted out CALIFORNIA ROLLS when we were discussing it at dinner Friday night!

 The competition date is still TBD, but all that talk gave me a craving that last week’s wraps just hadn’t satisfied, so I took some time to whip up a few actual California Rolls today.
 It wasn’t nearly as messy or hard as I remembered!